 Paying Taxes in Rwanda

 Employers and employees must contribute 5% and 3% of gross salaries to the national pension fund respectively and 0.3% of salaries each to the Mother’s Insurance Fund.

 Employers are also required to contribute 2% of gross salaries to an occupational hazards fund.

 This information is provided as generally accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Rwanda to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Rwanda to engage a small team is time-consuming, expensive and complex.
 Rwandan labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Rwanda.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Rwanda PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Rwanda PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Rwanda, please contact us.